Tiendil/tiendil-org-content/content/posts/2024-031-fun-case-of-speeding-up-data-retrieval-with-psycopg/en.md

 As I mentioned earlier, the peculiarity of the data is that for a single `entry_id`, there can be around 100 rows in the table.
 Therefore, it makes no sense to parse `entry_id` for each row.

-What if we request `entry_id` as a string and parse it on the Python side, but only once for each unique value?
+What if we retrieve `entry_id` as a string and parse it on the Python side, but only once for each unique value?

 ```
 --8<-- "./optimizations.py:version_3"